How to Perform a Content Audit

 Sometimes, even the most persuasive longreads can’t convert existing leads into customers as effectively as a well-placed CTA.
 Updating your outdated content on CTA banners and testing new ones helps you increase conversion rates.

-Did you know that online videos reached a collective audience of almost 92% among internet users in 2021?
+Did you know that online videos reached a collective audience of almost 92% among internet users in the first quarter of 2024?
 And this number is expected to grow even more.
 You can make your content way more engaging and increase its organic traffic by including videos and images in it.

 Optimizing basic SEO elements like the title tag and meta description is harder than you might expect.
 You need to balance between communicating the value and uniqueness of your product/service (in a highly competitive landscape, mind you) and appropriately using your focus keyword and observing character limits.